callysto/training-manual/markdown/plotting.md

 If you are especially keen you can try combining D3 with three.js or related.

+***show the plotly plot in D3/D3 code behind the plotly plot

 ### Mathbox
+* Learning Curve: extra hard
+* Functionality: sky's the limit.
+Just kidding, you can graph outer space too.
+Given Mathbox's rendering capabilities you could probably even do it in O(n) time.
+* Context: mathbox is based on Three.js and ShaderGraph, it is used through its JS based DOM.
+It renders in the browser using webgl.

 Mathbox can do almost anything you want and pushes the limits of computer graphics.
 However... it is not actively maintained, the docs are terrible, and the learning curve is very steep.
 Take a look at some of the pages of [acko.net](https://acko.net/blog/mathbox2/), feel free to explore to some of the other pages to see more examples.

+****show the plot in mathbox